intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 for bug compatible".

-For example, in TLS {{?TLS=RFC8446}}, extensions use a tag-length-value format and they can be added to messages in any order.
+For example, in TLS {{?TLS=RFC8446}}, extensions use a tag-length-value format and can be added to messages in any order.
 However, some server implementations terminated connections if they encountered a TLS ClientHello message that ends with an empty extension.
 To maintain interoperability, client implementations were required to be aware of this bug and ensure that a